GottfriedHofmann/coche/README.md

 ### Configuration

 Configuration is stored in [config.R](r-scripts/config.R).
-Insert your API key and database credentials there.
+Set your API key, database credentials and global options there.

 Coche uses it's own concept of working directories that is independent from where the script is executed.
 Before you can use any of the parsing functions set up the *wd()* function you can find at the top of the script [parseOhlohData.R](r-scripts/parseOhlohData.R).